ypinhsuan/tp/docs/DeveloperGuide.md

    1. Test case: `list-student c\3` \
       Expected: No student is displayed.

-   1. Other incorrect list student command to try: `list-student c\x` (where x is larger than the size of class list) \
+   1. Other incorrect list student commands to try: `list-student c\x` (where x is larger than the size of class list) \
       Expected: No student is listed.
 Error details shown in the status message.

 #### Editing a class